openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

   * Add your Miniserver Thing from the `Inbox`, after automatic discovery is performed by the framework during binding initialization.
   * Configure your Miniserver by editing Miniserver Thing in `Configuration/Things` page and providing user name and password.
   * Miniserver Thing should go online.
 Channels and Items will be automatically created and configured.
-  * On the `Control` page, you can test Miniserver Items and iteract with them.
+  * On the `Control` page, you can test Miniserver Items and interact with them.
   * As the user interface, you may use [HABPanel](http://docs.openhab.org/addons/uis/habpanel/readme.html), where all Miniserver's items are ready for picking up, using entirely the graphical user interface.

 ## Manual Configuration Example